-How To Teach Guitar More Effectively And Help Your Guitar Students Make MASSIVE Progress From Studying Guitar With You
+How To Teach Guitar Effectively And Help Your Guitar Students Make MASSIVE Progress From Studying With You

 by Tom Hess

-After you help your students to see that they CAN overcome a minor issue with their playing, they will become more confident in their ability to overcome the next (bigger) issue in front of them.
-This method for solving your guitar students’ problems is one of the keys to your long term success as a guitar teacher.
+This confidence inspires your students to overcome their next (bigger) challenges (with your help).
+Such method for solving your guitar students’ problems is one of the keys to your long term success as a guitar teacher.

 You May Also Like:

-Get Your Guitar Students To Practice Guitar Consistently AND "Correctly"
+Guitar Teaching Tip #4: Teach Your Guitar Students To Practice Guitar Consistently AND Correctly

-Teach Your Guitar Students To "Integrate" Their Skills Using The Geometric Approach
+Guitar Teaching Tip #5: Teach Your Guitar Students To Integrate Their Skills Using The Geometric Approach

 Learn how to teach guitar for a living.